The Burden of Regret is Greater Than the Risk of Leading!

 Principle #1: Have A Beneficial End in Mind

-Principle #3: Guide the Process, But Let Participants Set the Agenda
+Principle #3: Guide the Process but Let Participants Set the Agenda

 Principle #5 Be Celebratory, Recognize Successes